 The New Seven Wonders

 The only ancient wonder that still exists today is the Great Pyramids of Giza, Egypt.
 In order to choose the new seven wonders of the world, a foundation was created in 1999 to vote and choose them.
 After over 100 million votes, the new sites were revealed in 2007.
-They are Petra, The Colosseum, The Great Wall of China, Christ the Redeemer, Chichen Itza, Machu Picchu, and the Taj Mahal.
+They are Petra, in Jordan, The Colosseum, in Italy, The Great Wall of China, in China, The Christ the Redeemer, in Brazil, The Chichén Itzá, in Mexico, The Machu Picchu, in Peru, and the Taj Mahal, in India.